 As hard as we try to prevent pollution, human activities, increasing industrial output and spreading urbanization produce a variety of harmful substances.
 These substances must be managed so their impact on human health and the environment is limited.

 Within the Government of Canada, the Canadian Environmental Protection Act 1999 is the primary tool to manage pollutants.
-Environment Canada enforces this and other protective laws and regulations.
+Environment and Climate Change Canada enforces this and other protective laws and regulations.

 In addition, departmental scientists strive to gain a better understanding of how we are affecting the environment.
 Based on this growing knowledge, new tools to limit harmful substances are introduced.

-Environment Canada’s efforts to keep pollution in check include:
+Environment and Climate Change Canada’s efforts to keep pollution in check include:

 - A science-based tool that helps protect ecosystem health by determining the impact of human activities.